 3rd October 2017

-The history of gardening in 40 objects – Christopher Woodward
+The history of gardening in 40 objects – Emma House

-Christopher Woodward is the Director of the Garden Museum.
-He will base his talk on 40 objects in the Museum collection which tell a story.
+Emma House is the Curator of the Garden Museum.
+She will base her talk on 40 objects in the Museum collection which tell a story.

 7th November 2017